sjarmak/search-engine-comparator/readme.md

 2. Try different search terms to test functionality
 3. The application has fallback mechanisms to use alternative Google Scholar access methods

+### Citation Count Issues
+If citation counts aren't displaying properly:

+1. Verify your ADS API key is correctly set in the .env file
+2. Check the browser console for API errors
+3. Make sure the frontend is properly displaying the metadata section returned by the API

 ### Proxy Configuration
 If you need to use proxies for enhanced reliability: